jaz5hq/redoxide-site/docs/site-notes.md

 ## Markdown Features
 - Please use the markdown headers by order like a tree list starting with h2 as followed: h2(##) > h3 > h4 > h5 > h6.
 - It will generate a content table on right side.
-- Failure： h2 > h4 will cause incomplete content table.
+- Bad Example： h2 > h4 will cause incomplete content table.

 ## Manual Deployment to Github Pages:
 1. Remember to install yarn